French fashion designer Pierre Cardin dies at 98 | DW | 29.12.2020

 Crafty genius

 His fashion and the Cardin empire have made the Italian-born designer not only rich, but also a legend among old-school fashion designers like Christian Dior, Coco Chanel and Yves Saint Laurent.
-Pierre Cardin has survived them all.
-Happy 95th birthday!
+Pierre Cardin was a match for them all.

 Author: Heike Mund (db)